amida-tech/recruitment-registry/README.md

 ### Installing Python and Visual C++ Build Tools (Windows)

-Due to variances between Windows, Linux, and macOS; Windows users will have to add a few steps for installing the needed components for node-gyp.
+Due to variances between Windows, Linux, and macOS, Windows users will have to add a few steps for installing the needed components for node-gyp.
 And all users will probably have to install Python 2.7 as well.

 1. Download & install Python 2.7.